-Gianforte will plead guilty to assault on reporter, official says
+Gianforte pleads guilty to assault in incident with reporter

 - The incident took place the night before Montana's congressional election

-- Greg Gianforte will plead guilty to misdemeanor assault, county attorney says
+- Greg Gianforte pleaded guilty to misdemeanor assault

-(CNN)Greg Gianforte, the Montana congressman-elect who was accused of "body slamming" a reporter, has agreed to plead guilty to misdemeanor assault, according to the county attorney in the case.
+(CNN)Greg Gianforte, the Montana congressman-elect who was accused of "body slamming" a reporter, pleaded guilty to misdemeanor assault Monday morning.

-The guilty plea should come on Monday morning, Gallatin County Attorney Marty Lambert said.
+Judge Rick West sentenced Gianforte to a 180-day deferred sentence, 40 hours of community service, 20 hours of anger management and a $300 fine along with a $85 court fee.

-"My sentencing recommendation will be heard at that time," Lambert said in a statement to reporters.
-He did not say what the sentencing recommendation will be.
+West originally sentenced Gianforte to a four days of jail time, to be completed in part through a work program, but switched instead to the hours of community service and anger management as those guilty of assault charges are ineligible for the work program.

 A misdemeanor assault conviction in Montana carries a maximum penalty of up to six months in jail and a fine of up to $500, according to the state government website.